September 24, 2023

 Can You Eat Chicken On Good Friday

-chicken on good friday
+can you eat chicken on good friday

 Good Friday is a solemn and holy day for Christians around the world, marking the crucifixion and death of Jesus Christ.
 For many, it is a day of fasting, abstinence, and reflection, with dietary restrictions observed as part of the religious observance.